top of page

 Wangchen is the special empowerment for the precious practice of Krodhikali, which according to the Dudjom Tersar tradition is one of the main practices for attaining rainbow body and achieving enlightenment in one lifetime.
 One must have permission directly from Garab Rinpoche to attend the Wangchen.
 Please note that Wangchen might not be given every year.
 In the absence of the Wangchen, the oral transmission will be given instead so that one can perform the practice.

-The following are samaya commitments which must be followed after receiving the Wangchen:
+The following are Samaya commitments which must be followed after receiving the Wangchen:

 • One cannot abandon Krodhikali practice.
 If you do not plan on doing the practice, you should not take the Wangchen.

-• One cannot cut one’s hair (Trawang/Hair Initiation) without taking permission from the Guru or a deity representation (kupar/picture) or ideally not at all.
+• One cannot cut one’s hair (Trawang/Hair Initiation) without requesting permission from the Guru or a deity representation (kupar/picture) or ideally not at all.
 If one cuts one’s hair, one should prostrate three times and visualize oneself receiving permission before cutting.

 • One must always wear a drangju, zentra/khamar, and gomthak, and carry all practice implements including a tent, but in these degenerate times this is not possible other than during retreat.
 So this should be limited to times of retreat.